 - Meaningful Name: Maeve is a form of the name "Medbh," which means "she who intoxicates".
 That would sum up her general tactics regarding Dresden.

-- Name's the Same: With her mother Mab.
+- Name's the Same: In-Universe.
+With her mother Mab.
 Mab comes from the Celtic "Medb(h)".
 This was sometimes Anglicized into "Maeve."

 - Obfuscating Stupidity: Just because she acts like a psychotic dilettante nymphomaniac doesn't mean she isn't a dangerous and intelligent plotter.

-- Older than They Look: Maeve is consistently described as looking old enough to be tempting but young enough to make one feel guilty for thinking said thoughts.
+- Older Than They Look: Maeve is consistently described as looking old enough to be tempting but young enough to make one feel guilty for thinking said thoughts.
 This is a facade, as she is easily centuries old and fully aware of the effect it has.

 - Pint-Sized Powerhouse: Woman of average height.
 One of the top ten fairies in existence.